elbowz/mobileMule/README.md

 3. If you want this skin as default, rename 'mobileMule' dir in "default" (not good idea if you have automatic update with something like repository), else continue
 4. Edit row 'Template=' in "$HOME/.aMule/amule.conf" (or if present "remote.conf") in 'Template=mobileMule'
 5. restart amule (or only amuleweb)
+6. *(optional)* For increase speed loading, consider to install theme under an *https*, this enable Service Worker and internal caching.

 Update
 ------